B4N4NUS/Glue-VR-Trackers-Firmware/README.md

 # Glue-VR-Trackers-Firmware
  Just a SlimeVR trackers firmware with some minor changes

+# Current support
+ Now GlueVR trackers only support MPU6050, but I'll fix it someday.

 # Changes to SlimeVR Tracker firmware
  Got rid of the power switch.
 Now trackers using deepsleep as an alternative to cut ther power off.